KRUISIN' KANINES AGILITY AND DOG SPORTS

 Learn more about our other classes - nosework class descriptions, manners plus family dog and puppy class descriptions.

 If there is a class you are interested in that is NOT currently offered please submit this form to the training committee.
+Thank you for your interest in Kruisin' Kanines dog training classes!

 Submit

-Kruisin' Kanines Agility Club of Perkasie, Inc.
+Kruisin' Kanines Agility & Dog Sports Club

 7102 Sladek Road, New Hope, PA 18938